bhauman/figwheel-main/docs/docs/reloadable_code.md

 Reloadable code is code who's **load time side-effects** will not interact with our running program in a destructive way.

 The good news:

-* it is idiomatic in ClojureScript, to write our functions so that they don't exhibit bad load time side-effects
+* it is idiomatic in ClojureScript to write our functions so that they don't exhibit bad load time side-effects
 * Reactjs makes it trivial to work with the DOM in a declarative way that is very reloadable